17 Things You Didn’t Know About the Oscars

 1. Oscars mean big bucks for winners.

 “Oscar winner.”
 It’s a label that means success, fame and, yes, riches.
 Nabbing a Best Picture Oscar generally guarantees a film an extra $20-$50 million US in ticket sales.
 Titanic earned a further $100 million US.
-According to Variety, a win in any major category will boost a film’s revenues by $11 million US.
+According to Variety, a win in any major category will boost a film’s revenues—on average—by $11 million US.

 2. There used to be a five-film cap on Best Picture nominees.

 In 2010, the Academy allowed 10 movies to be nominated for Best Picture, instead of the traditional five.
-Wildly popular animated films, comedies and smaller independent films now stand a better chance of being nominated.
+Animated films, comedies and smaller independent films now stand a better chance of being nominated.
 The change may also have been motivated by viewing figures, in the thinking that more film fans will tune in hoping to see their favourite movie win.
-(In fact, one of the largest US audiences in Oscars history was in 1998, when 52.2 million people watched Titanic win best picture.)
+(In fact, one of the largest US audiences in Oscars history was in 1998, when 52.2 million people watched Titanic win Best Picture.)
+This year, eight films are nominated for the award.

 3. 300 limousines are reserved for each year’s show.